siddheshshende/medical-pager-chat-app/README.md

 ## Advanced Concepts Implemented🧠

 - Efficient folder and file structure
-- Custom hooks for reusable logic
 - React Context API for state management
 - Integration with Stream API for scalable chat infrastructure
+- Custom hooks for reusable logic and many more...

-## Dependencies used 🖥️
+## Dependencies used🖥️

-- [x] React
+- [x] React(you know,why it is used😄)
 - [x] Stream Chat React (for chat functionality)
 - [x] Universal Cookie (for cookie management)
 - [x] Axios (for API calls)